 Most people have trouble falling asleep at some point in their lives.
 But chronic sleep problems and ongoing daytime fatigue could point to a more serious sleep disorder.

-The first step in understanding the source of your sleep problems is to start a sleep journal.
-Every day, record how many hours you slept the night before, the quality of the sleep, and any other factors that could have affected your sleep, such as alcohol and caffeine consumption, exercise, and naps.
-Also record how you felt in the morning and throughout the day.
+The first step to understanding the source of your sleep problems is to start a sleep journal.
+Every day, record how many hours you slept the night before, the quality of the sleep, and any other factors that could have affected your sleep.
+This may include alcohol and caffeine consumption, exercise, and naps.
+Also, record how you felt in the morning after awaking and throughout the day.

 After a few weeks, examine your sleep journal closely for any behavior patterns.
-The journal should reveal any habits that could be interfering with your sleep, and then you can make adjustments.
-If you improve your sleep hygiene and are still experiencing sleep problems, check your journal for the following warning signs and talk to your doctor.
+The journal should reveal any habits that could be interfering with your sleep.
+You can then make adjustments and cut out any activity that might have interfered with a sound night’s sleep.
+If you improve your sleep and are still experiencing sleep problems, check your journal for the following warning signs and talk to your doctor.

-- Falling asleep at inappropriate times, mostly when sitting still to watch television or read
+- Falling asleep at inappropriate times, mostly when sitting still while watching television or reading.

-- Requiring a stimulant such as caffeine to keep yourself awake during the day
+- Requiring a stimulant such as caffeine to keep you awake during the day.